Trudeau Future On The Line As Canadians Vote In Pandemic Election - UrduPoint

 Trudeau Future On The Line As Canadians Vote In Pandemic Election

-Ottawa, Sept 20 (UrduPoint / Pakistan Point News - 20th Sep, 2021 ) :Canadian elections headed for a photo finish Monday with liberal prime minister Justin Trudeau, who is seeking a third term, threatened by a strong challenge from rookie conservative leader Erin O'Toole.
+Ottawa, Sept 20 (UrduPoint / Pakistan Point News - 21st Sep, 2021 ) :Canadians packed into long queues Monday to cast ballots in elections that are headed for a photo finish, with liberal Prime Minister Justin Trudeau's bid for a third term threatened by rookie conservative leader Erin O'Toole's strong challenge.

 Trudeau called the snap election hoping to parlay a smooth Covid-19 vaccine rollout -- among the best in the world -- into a new mandate to steer the nation's pandemic exit, without having to rely on opposition party support to pass his agenda.